 We arrive in Myawaddy, the Burmese border town just before noon and change all our remaining kyat into dollars – as the only options as Singaporean dollars or Euros, not Thai Baht.

-We walk across another border and another Friendship Bridge, clearing immigration easily into Thailand and then find the songthaews that will take us to the bus station here in Mae Sot.
+We walk across another border and another Friendship Bridge, clearing immigration easily into Thailand, and then find the songthaews that will take us to the bus station here in Mae Sot.
 It’s 20 THB (US$0.56, GBP 0.37) in the songthaew which fills quickly, or 60 THB each to take a motorbike taxi.
+There’s food here and bottled water, although our filter water bottles allow us to drink tap water too.

 Our transport stops on a dual carriageway and points to the bus station on the other side, and so we arrive in time to miss the 1330 bus, which is already full, but catch the last bus to Sukhothai which leaves at 1440, time for some spicy Thai food.